rhyslwells/Data-Archive/content/standardised/learning rate.md

 ---
+aliases: []
+category:
+date modified: 27-07-2025
-tags:
+tags: [ml_optimisation]
-  - ml_optimisation
 ---
 The learning rate is a [[Hyperparameter]] in machine learning that ==determines the step size at which a model's parameters are updated during training==.
 It plays a significant role in the optimization process, particularly in algorithms like [[Gradient Descent]] which are used to minimize the [[Loss function]].

 ### Key Points about Learning Rate: